lambiv-dzenyuy/pdsnd_github/README.md

 Explore U.S. bikeshare Data

 ### Description
-Using pyhton to understand U.S. bikeshare data.
+Using python to understand U.S. bikeshare data.
 Calculate statistics and build and interactive environment where a user chooses the data and filter for a dataset to analyze.

 ### Files used
 chicago.csv data file